-Organic vs. paid listings
+Organic vs. paid search listings

-Unlike paid search listings, which are advertisements that display in sponsored areas, organic search results are “free” and based on, among other things, the site’s content and how closely it matches the keywords being searched.
+Unlike paid search listings, which are advertisements that display in sponsored areas of the SERPs, organic search results are “free” and based on, among other things, the site’s content and how closely it matches the keywords being searched.

 Once search engines know your site exists, they scan your site, index the information, and analyze the content to determine how and where your website should display on the results page.
 If your site isn’t optimized, it won’t rank well and may end up well below your competitors.